KirstenMayland/cs61databases/README.md

 1) Create schema
 2) Import 3 csv tables
 3) alter russia_losses_equipment table to accommodate corrections from the corrections table
-  >> i) delete corrections table after
+4) delete corrections table after
-4) add together 'military auto' and 'fuel tank' columns, add that data to the blank beginning spots in 'vehicles and fuel tanks' (should match up)
+5) add together 'military auto' and 'fuel tank' columns, merge that data into the blank beginning spots in 'vehicles and fuel tanks' (should match up)
-  >> i) delete 'military auto' and 'fuel tank' columns, so there should just be 1 column containing all the data of the previous 3
+6) delete 'military auto' and 'fuel tank' columns, so there should just be 1 column ('vehicles and fuel tanks') containing all the data of the previous 3
-5) create 'main' and 'v_and_ft_analysis' tables and move data there
+5) create 'losses' and 'v_and_ft_analysis' tables and move data there
+6) change 'russia_losses_equipment' to 'equipment' and russia_losses_personnel to 'personnel'
+7) done!/proceed to analysis